Forte Belvedere Gschwent: Armament

 The main armament of the Belvedere fort consisted of a battery of three 10 cm caliber howitzers, protected by 250 mm thick revolving armored steel domes.
 Although the 10 cm gun was rather small, it was preferred to larger calibers for various practical reasons and also in consideration of the fact that the Austrian forts had a predominantly defensive function.
 A relatively small caliber, in fact, allowed for the stacking of a considerable reserve of ammunition and enjoyed relative ease of movement.
-Furthermore, a larger caliber would have led to a loss of solidity of the dome, which, in order to be stable, would have had to be completely redesigned and manufactured in larger dimensions.
+Furthermore, a larger caliber would have led to a loss of solidity of the dome, which, to be stable, would have had to be completely redesigned and manufactured in larger dimensions.
 To withstand heavy bombardment, the fort was covered with 2.5-meter-thick concrete into which three layers of 40-cm beams were inserted.

 Unlike the other fortifications on the plateau, Fort Gschwent did not have any fighting positions armed with cannons.
 Instead, it was preferred to equip the fortress with a significant number of 8 mm Schwarzlose Mod.
 07 machine gun positions, equally efficient weapons, but much less expensive.

 The Great War museum

-Today, Forte Belvedere Gschwent is a museum of the fort's history and of the First World War (1914-1918).
+Today, Forte Belvedere Gschwent is a museum of the fort's history and of the First World War (1914–1918).
 The museum is spread over three floors of the main barracks: